See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality

 Gaze assistance, in particular, has a promising role in AR applications owing to its easy, natural, and fast way of involving people in virtual environments \cite{park2008wearable}.
 Gaze-assisted techniques and implementations have been demonstrated to efficiently support AR applications by providing better user experiences (UX) \cite{lankes2016gazear} and more accurate target selection techniques \cite{kyto2018pinpointing}.
 Human eyes are easy to track, and gaze implicitly conveys what people are interested in.
 Thus, eye-tracking approaches are becoming more pervasive in interactive AR devices, which are mainly mobile head-mounted or hand-held displays (HMDs and HHDs) \cite{zhang2023need}, such as Microsoft HoloLens or Magic Leap \cite{piening2021looking}.
 Human gaze is utilized for adjusting and adapting virtual information that is being projected onto the real world.
 The usage of gaze has been extensively demonstrated to be efficient in visual search tasks.
-However, very little research has investigated the combination of visual/audio hints and human gaze within visual search tasks.
-In our study, the employment of gaze assistance that tracks and records people's gaze was included.
+Noteworthily, eye gaze recordings have been harnessed in many AR-led or AR-guided contexts \cite{wolf2021gaze,seeliger2021exploring,oney2020evaluation}.
+However, very little research has investigated the combination of visual/audio hints and human gaze within visual search tasks within the same context.